kevinquillen/kevinquillen.github.io/_posts/2018-08-18-routing-client-requests-from-drupal-to-remote-services.markdown

 }
 </code></pre>

 A 200 OK response and the response body is returned.
 Every request also attaches any incoming query strings from the ReactJS app and sends them along - they are already formatted to conform with what the API expects (paging, search terms, sort filters, etc).
+We still return a 200 even if the request fails for whatever reason for the users sake.
+The frontend will handle informing the user, instead of throwing or breaking the experience.

 With the `#theme` property on the action, we can signal a theme hook for the page when it renders the `page.content` from the outer template: